 7. They’ll Learn to Breathe

-Of the many things I have learned in the karate and other sports, being able to breathe properly is important.
+Of the many things I have learned in karate and other sports, being able to breathe properly is important.
 Indeed, nothing is more essential to the success of how we move our body than tapping into the life force of our essence – our breath.
-Ask a professional athlete, or an actor, dancer, or signer, and they will tell you that to succeed in any physical craft is to access your breath correctly.
-I am shocked at times working with adults who never learned to breathe properly when under physical exertion.
+Ask a professional athlete, an actor, a dancer, or a signer, and they will tell you that to succeed in any physical craft to access your breath correctly.
+I am shocked at times when working with adults who never learned to breathe properly when under physical exertion.
 This skill can literally save your life.
-In karate your child will learn the essence of how to breathe and even relax under pressure.
+In karate, your child will learn the essence of how to breathe and even relax under pressure.

-Karate teaches the left and right side of the brain to communicate with each other!
-This results in better balance and co-ordination which is often a difficulty in the early years.
-It will also improve their ability to solve problems and to come up with solutions to life’s difficulties.
+Karate teaches the left and right sides of the brain to communicate with each other!
+This results in better balance and coordination which is often a difficulty in the early years.
+It will also improve their ability to solve problems and come up with solutions to life’s difficulties.

 It Builds Cognitive Function: All forms of physical activity boost cognitive function and development, and karate is an active sport that blends intensive movement, balance, and cardio in one workout.
 As they practice karate, your child’s memory and attention span will improve, which will help them throughout their school life and into adulthood.